-It can be frustrating and challenging when people who are assertive or considered risk takers are given a difficult time, sometimes to the point of being degraded and called names (that’s specially true for women).
-We forget these people have had a long emotional journey, they have accomplished that which many of us have only dreamed of.
-It seems a lot of us in this world think of success only in material terms, forgetting having lots of money and gadgets does not always make you a better person, just like age does not necessarily mean one is wiser.
+It can be frustrating and challenging when people who are assertive or considered risk takers are given a difficult time, sometimes to the point of being degraded and called names.
+We forget these people have had a long emotional journey; they have accomplished that which many only dream of.
+It seems a lot of us in this world think of success only in material terms forgetting having lots of money and gadgets does not always make you a better person, just like age does not necessarily mean one is wiser.
 Success is different for each one of us.

-We forget we all struggle with something, sometimes the smile on someone’s face or the strong demeanor does not necessarily mean that person has it all figured out, it just means they are not willing to be victims.
+We forget we all struggle with something; sometimes the smile on someone’s face or the strong demeanor does not necessarily mean that person has it all figured out, it just means they are not willing to be victims.
 Each and everyday they are trying their hardest to be more themselves in a world that rewards “fake”.

 Work on your weirdness every single day and you will develop confidence on your weirdness; as a result you will care less about what others think.

-How people perceive you is a reflection of themselves, and their experiences.
+How people perceive you is a reflection of themselves and their experiences.
 Since everyone’s experiences in life are different, then how they perceive you will vary according to their life experiences.

-When you know who you are, you will keep on doing what you love.
-Whatever it is that makes you happy and makes you grow, keep on doing it!.
+“When you know who you are, you work on doing what you love.
+Whatever it is that makes you happy and makes you grow, keep on doing it!”